Admin368/secret_santa/README.md

-# 🎅🎁🎄 Secret Santa 🎄🎁🎅
+# 🎅🎁🎄 React Secret Santa 🎄🎁🎅

 ## Introduction
 Welcome to **Secret Santa**, a web application that allows you to organize a Secret Santa gift exchange with your friends, family, or colleagues.
-The application is built using TypeScript with Next.js framework, nodemailer, Ant Design, Tailwind, Prisma ORM, and TRPC.
+The application is built using React written in TypeScript (Javascript) with Next.js framework, nodemailer, Ant Design, Tailwind, Prisma ORM, and TRPC.
 The structure of the application was bootstrapped with `create-t3-app`.

 ## Features